-Upon completion of Phase II, the student will draw 3 views from the container with UGI and BE views.
+Upon completion of Phase II, the student will draw 3 views from the container with UGI, Esophogram and/or BE views.
 The student will have 15 minutes to complete this phase.

 Final Competency Clearance (cont'd)

 PHASE V: IMAGE EVALUATION